Centennial Divorce Attorneys

 Average Time to Finalize an Uncontested Divorce

-If the divorce is uncontested, meaning that the parties agree on all issues related to the divorce, such as property division, spousal support, child custody, and child support, the process may be completed more quickly.
-In some cases, an uncontested divorce can be finalized within a few months of filing the petition.
+If the divorce is uncontested, meaning that the parties agree on all related issues, such as property division, spousal support, custody, and support, the process may be completed more quickly.
+In some cases, these cases can be finalized within a few months of filing the petition.

 Average Time to Finalize a Contested Divorce